 Someone’s Knocking at the Door was the fourth film from Minnesota-born director/writer Chad Ferrin.
 Ferrin first appeared with the psycho film Unspeakable (2000), which received distribution through Troma.
 He then went onto The Ghouls (2003) about a journalist discovering zombies and the indescribably deranged Easter Bunny Kill!
 Kill!
-(2006), which has gained a cult reputation, the Death Row horror The Chair (2016) and the subsequent Parasites (2016) about killer homeless people.
+(2006), the Death Row horror The Chair (2016), Parasites (2016) about killer homeless people, the gonzo comedy Exorcism at 60,000 Feet (2020) and the H.P.
+Lovecraft film The Deep Ones (2020).
 Chad Ferrin’s films are low-budget but made with a wild ferocity that homages 1970s exploitation cinema.

 Someone’s Knocking at the Door seems intended as a homage to Incubus (1982), which concerned a demonic force that raped victims to death.
-The film hits in from Chad Ferrin’s demented opening where drug dealer Jordan Lawson finds a naked girl (Elina Madison) at his dorm room door, takes up her offer of sex, during the midst of which she turns into a hideous guy (Ezra Buzzington) who proceeds to turn Lawson over and anally rape him to death.
-This and the credits, which seem to be composed of 1960s student riots and drug use footage, indicate that Someone’s Knocking at the Door is going to be something wildly different.
+This film hits in from a demented opening where drug dealer Jordan Lawson finds a naked girl (Elina Madison) at his dorm room door, takes up her offer of sex, during the midst of which she turns into a hideous guy (Ezra Buzzington) who proceeds to anally rape Lawson to death.
+This and the credits, which seem to be composed of footage from 1960s student riots and drug use, indicate that Someone’s Knocking at the Door is going to be something wildly different.

 Someone’s Knocking at the Door proves to be surprisingly well made in a number of areas, despite a clear low budget.
 The characters are written and played with an acerbic bite that gives them an edgy nihilism that stands them well above the bland pretty people that inhabit most modern horror films.
-Especially good are the interrogation scenes, which feature two particularly convincing performances from detectives Terence Muskatell and Terence Z. Stamp, and where Chad Ferrin and his cast manage to get just right the psychology of an interrogation.
+Especially good are the interrogation scenes, which feature two particularly convincing performances from detectives Terence Muskatell and Terence Z. Stamp, and where Chad Ferrin and his cast manage to get the psychology of an interrogation just right.